Title

 Commonwealth Act No. 638 establishes the Official Gazette as the official publication for important government information in the Philippines, requiring government departments and agencies to subscribe to it, authorizing the Director of Printing to publish it, and providing for its sale and distribution, as well as the maintenance of an index for reference purposes.

-The main purpose of Commonwealth Act No. 638 is to provide for the uniform publication and distribution of the Official Gazette in the Philippines.
+CA No. 638 provides for the uniform publication and distribution of the Official Gazette in the Philippines.

-The term 'document' includes any order, regulation, rule, certificate, license, notice, or similar instrument issued or promulgated by any executive department, bureau, office, commission, independent board, agency, or instrumentality of the administrative branch of the Government but excludes the legislative or judicial branches.
+It includes any order, regulation, rule, certificate, license, notice, or similar instrument issued, prescribed, or promulgated by executive departments, bureaus, offices, commissions, independent boards, agencies, or other administrative instruments—excluding the legislative or judicial branch.

-The Director of Printing shall publish the Official Gazette as frequently as the public interest of the Government may require.
+The Director of Printing, authorized to publish it as frequently as the public interest of the government requires.

-An index shall be supplied at the end of each quarter as part of the Official Gazette, and the index at the end of the last quarter shall be complete for the entire year.
+At the end of each quarter, an index is supplied as part of the Official Gazette; the index in the last quarter is complete for the entire year.

 Analyze Cases Smarter, Faster